Andrew J. Young papers

 After serving two terms as mayor from 1982 to 1989, Young ran for Governor of Georgia in 1990 but was defeated by Zell Miller.

-Young was the Co-Chair for the 1996 Centennial Olympic Games in Atlanta and worked at Law Companies Group, Inc. With Ambassador Carlton A. Masters, Young co-founded the global development firm GoodWorks International in 1997.
+In 1994, President Bill Clinton appointed him the founding chairman of the Southern Africa Enterprise Development Fund.
+Young also was co-chair of the Atlanta Committee for the 1996 Olympic Games and worked at Law Companies Group, Inc. With Ambassador Carlton A. Masters, Young co-founded the global development firm GoodWorks International in 1997.

+Throughout his career, Young has received numerous honorary degrees and awards.
 In 2011, he received an Emmy for Lifetime Achievement, and his portrait was installed at the National Portrait Gallery in Washington, D.C.

 Extent